What degree of hearing loss do you have?

 However, whatever your reason for delaying such treatment, it is not a good mindset – the Scripps Research Institute has found that hearing loss can worsen if left untreated.2 This suggests it is important to catch your hearing loss as early as possible.

 Are you ready to take the first step in treating your hearing loss?
-You can click here or call 1300 308 125 to request a FREE* hearing check appointment with your local HEARINGLife clinic.
+You can click here or call 1300 308 125 to request a no cost* hearing check appointment with your local HEARINGLife clinic.

 1HCIA, The facts about hearing health in Australia.
 Accessed January, 2017.